 Subject Areas: Nursing and Midwifery

-Anne Jarvis is a Senior Lecturer in Acute Critical & Emergency Care, School of Health Sciences.
+Anne Jarvis is a Senior Lecturer in Acute Critical & Emergency Care, School of Sport and Health Sciences.

 Teaching activities and responsibilities

 Specialist in neuroscience nursing, Anne is the module leader for NU3092 Neurologic Emergencies.
 She is a member of several of the module teams, teaching pre-registration and post graduate nurses, pharmacists, paramedics and operating department practitioners.